Site icon Bia review

 The MR9600 delivers speedy file transfer performance that we measure by moving a 1.5GB folder of photos, videos, music, and office documents between the USB 3.0 drive connected to the Router and the machine.
 Our test station is to write and read speed.
 Its write score of 73 MBps is faster than the AX11000, RAX120, and RT-AAX88U, while its read score of 70 MBps is faster than the RAX120.

-We use the Ekahau Sidekick Wi-Fi diagnostic device and the Ekahau Survey mobile app to measure signal strength.
-This combination produces a heat map showing the MR9600’s 2.4 GHz and 5 GHz signal strengths throughout our test house.
-The white circle represents the Router’s position, and the colors represent the signal strength according to the scale on the right side of the screen.
-Dark green indicates the strongest signal, yellow is weaker, and gray indicates no signal is received.
-As you can see, the Router’s 2.4 GHz signal is strong when measured near the Router but becomes weaker as you move further away.
-That explains the Router’s average 2.4GHz long-band performance in our transfer rate tests.
-Surprisingly, the Router’s 5 GHz signal coverage is wider than its 2.4 GHz coverage.
+We use the Ekahau Sidekick Wi-Fi diagnostic tool together with the Ekahau Survey mobile app for measurement of signal strength.
+This setup generates a heat map for the MR9600’s 2.4 GHz and 5 GHz signal strengths across our test house.
+The white circle marks the Router position, and the colors mark signal strengths according to the scale on the right of the screen, ranging from dark green for the strongest signal to yellow for weaker signals, and gray indicates no signal is received.
+From the map, the 2.4 GHz signal of the Router is strong inside the vicinity of the Router but fades as you go further away; this also explains why the Router averaged so much in the 2.4GHz long band transfer rate tests.
+Unbeknownst to all, the 5 GHz signal of this Router has a wider coverage area than the 2.4 GHz one.

-The Linksys MR9600 Dual-Band Wi-Fi 6 Router is a good choice if you’re ready to upgrade to a Wi-Fi 6 router.
-It performed very well in our near 5 GHz range transfer rate test, and it’s near 2.4 GHz range performance was decent, but it struggled with the transfer rate tests our long-range.
-However, it delivers blazingly fast file transfer speeds, which means it should handle NAS tasks very well.
+The Linksys MR9600 Dual-Band Wi-Fi 6 Router is indeed a very good choice if you’re ready to upgrade to a Wi-Fi 6 router.
+It’s got blisteringly fast file transfer speeds; this means it should do well in NAS chores.
+Yet, it performed very well in our near 5 GHz range transfer rate test, decently in the near 2.4 GHz range, but started failing transfer rate tests of the long range.

 where can you get a Linksys MR9600 online